airbnb/lottie-web/README.md

 After Effects plugin for exporting animations to svg + js or canvas + js

 ## V 3.0.5
-- major memory management optimizations
+- major memory management optimizations. and more to come.
 - big performance improvements for svg animations
 - segments fixes